 During her studies at Boston University, Annissa participated in the BU/Washington D.C.
 Intern Program working one semester for U.S. Senator Max Baucus of Montana.
 She not only learned how to deliver constituents services but also how to work with constituents during a federal government shutdown.
 In 1996 Annissa earned her B.A. from Boston University in Political Science with a focus on International Relations.
 She also earned a Masters Degree of Education from the University of Massachusetts Boston.

-Annissa is the owner of Stitch House in Dorchester.
-This brick and mortar retail shop sells yarn and fabrics and offers a number of classes in knitting, sewing, quilting and crochet, all hobbies Annissa has enjoyed since childhood.
-Stitch House is a thriving, small business attracting customers from the greater Boston area and beyond since 2007.
-Annissa understands the struggle of developing an idea, building a business and sustaining it during difficult economic times.
-She took a risk and invested time, energy and money into building a creative business in the neighborhood she and her husband live and raise their family.
-This investment adds value to her immediate community and the larger economic scene.
+Annissa is the owner of Stitch House in Dorchester, a brick and mortar retail shop that sells yarn and fabrics, and offers classes in knitting, sewing, quilting and crochet, hobbies Annissa has enjoyed since childhood.
+This thriving, small business has attracted customers from greater Boston and beyond since 2007 and serves as a de facto community gathering place.
+Annissa understands the challenges of developing an idea, building a business and sustaining it during difficult economic times.
+She invested time, energy and money into building a creative business in the neighborhood where she and her husband live and raise their family.
+This investment adds value both to her community and Boston’s economy.